 Staying active means liking other posts as well.
 It’s not enough to just post, you have to become a member of the community.
 Be a good tumblr!
-Reblog other posts as well.
-This can be done using the two arrows in the bottom right corner of any post.
+Reblog other posts as well, especially if they are good memes;) This can be done using the two arrows in the bottom right corner of any post.

 We’ve loosely covered this point earlier, but tumblr is very much about how you curate your content.
 You can reuse your content from your other social networks, or create your very own visuals to stay in line with the nature of tumblr.

 See our last post on Crello’s free tumblr templates, and start creating your own content.
 Tumblr is after all, another way to express yourself and get artistic.
 You can start by customizing existing templates, or use Crello as a simplified version of more complex design tools.